-She was described as having regrets about her motherhood, and not a happy camper.
+She was described as having regrets about her motherhood.
 She has focused on a time when she hit her son in anger.

-Could be Edmund Bemont or Makens; as he was the original builder who constructed this home.
+He could be Edmund Bemont or Makens, as he was the original builder of the home.
 Ambrose may also be the entity.

-Another strong possibility: Henry James Stepanek; Thought to be a long, supportive volunteer who helped in the restoration.
+Another strong possibility: Henry James Stepanek.
+Thought to be a long-time supportive volunteer who helped in the restoration.

-This Male entity is a stronger presence, and became active around the late 1970s – early 1980s.
+This Male entity is a stronger presence, who became active in the late 1970s – early 1980s time period.
 Henry passed away in 1975.

 Any of these choices – Any of these entities named above:

 A male entity or entities became very active, wanting to help the construction crew in restoring the home.

 Perhaps to get their attention, to let the workmen and foreman know that he/they were present:

 This entity or entities is suspected of moving their tools, causing things to fall and making noises, and causing “construction mishaps.”

 Hammering was heard outside when people there were taking breaks.